Damian Matacz

-Damian Richard Matacz (born 28 February 1979) is an Australian former professional basketball player who is most well known for his 18 seasons with the Joondalup Wolves in the State Basketball League (SBL).
-A former college player for Northern Michigan University, Matacz also had two short stints in the National Basketball League (NBL) and played in New Zealand, Ireland, Germany and Switzerland.
+Damian Richard Matacz (born 28 February 1979) is an Australian former professional basketball player.
+He played four seasons of college basketball in the United States for Northern Michigan University and played 18 seasons for the Joondalup Wolves in the State Basketball League (SBL).
+He won two SBL championships in 2011 and 2015 and was named the SBL Most Valuable Player in 2012.
+He also had two short stints in the National Basketball League (NBL) and played in New Zealand, Ireland, Germany and Switzerland.
 He represented the Irish national team in 2008.

 Early life

 Matacz was born and raised in Perth, Western Australia, and moved to the United States in the mid-1990s to attend Greenville High School in Greenville, Michigan.
 At Greenville, he earned all-conference honours with the basketball team in 1997.

 College career

 In 1998, Matacz enrolled at Northern Michigan University and joined the Wildcats men's basketball program.
 He played four seasons for the Wildcats and served as co-captain as a junior and senior.
 He was the team's Newcomer of the Year in 1999 and MVP in 2001 and 2002.
 He was also named GLIAC North Division all-conference second team in 2001 and all-conference first team in 2002.
 In 113 career games, he recorded 1,355 points (12.0 pg) and 715 rebounds (6.3 pg).
 At Northern Michigan, he majored in finance.